wendyverdonk93/docs/content/integrations/accounting and bookkeeping/dealer4dealer/_index.md

 ### dealer4dealer Import MultiSafepay

-If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to visit our partner's website. [dealer4dealer](https://dealer4dealer.nl/contact/) will assist you directly in this.
+If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website. [dealer4dealer](https://dealer4dealer.nl/contact/) will assist you directly in this.

 ### Accountant Report Export